 There are many ways to enjoy these grains.
 Quinoa grains are larger than amaranth, whose tiny grains are almost as small as poppy seeds.
-Quinoa and amaranth can be cooked like rice and enjoyed as a pilaf-like salad.
+Quinoa and amaranth can be cooked like rice and enjoyed as a pilaf or in salads.
 Both have a slightly nutty flavor and a pleasingly chewy texture.
-Both quinoa and amaranth can be processed into "flour" which is used to make breads and other baked goods.
+Both quinoa and amaranth can be processed into gluten-free flours, which are then used to make bread and other baked goods.

-In South America, one of the most common way to prepare these grains is to toast or "pop" them, which is quite simple to do.
-Popped amaranth and quinoa are common breakfast cereals, and they are also used to prepare street food snacks that are something like seed and nut bars.
-It's quite entertaining to "pop" these grains in a skillet, and it gives them a nice toasted flavor.
-Amaranth exhibits especially impressive popping ability considering its tiny size - it pops opens and turns white like miniature popcorn.
+In South America, one of the most common ways to prepare these grains is to toast or "pop" them, which is quite simple to do.
+Popped amaranth and quinoa are commonly eaten as breakfast cereals, and they are also used to prepare street food snacks akin to seed and nut bars.
+It's quite entertaining to pop these grains in a skillet, and it gives them a nice toasted flavor.
+Amaranth exhibits especially impressive popping ability considering its tiny size—it pops opens and turns white like miniature popcorn.